academie-de-espee/earl-marshal/training/rapier-marshal.md

       * If at any point the usher or marshal determine the fighter is not safe, the authorization must halt.

 ### Criteria for passing for light rapier and heavy rapier
-   * Comprehension and application of the SCA Rules of the List, SCA Rapier Marshal's Handbook, and the “General Policies” and “Rapier Combat” sections of the “Policies of the Kingdom Earl Marshal” in the Atlantian Book of Policy.
+   * Comprehension and application of the SCA Rules of the List, SCA Rapier Marshal's Handbook, and the "General Policies" and "Rapier Combat" sections of the "Policies of the Kingdom Earl Marshal" in the Atlantian Book of Policy.
       * The fighter must know the intent and spirit of the law.
 They do not need to know the letter of the law.
    * Ability to properly execute and acknowledge various valid blows.
    * Safe and competent execution of offense and defense during actual combat.
 Fighter should be able to adjust defense to protect different parts of the body as blows are thrown to those areas.